uikit/uikit-site/docs/pages/scrollspy.md

 ## Usage

-The Scrollspy component listens to page scrolling and trigger events based on the scroll position.
+The Scrollspy component listens to page scrolling and triggers events based on the scroll position.
 For example, if you scroll down a page, and an element appears in the viewport for the first time, you can trigger a smooth animation to fade in the element.
 Just add the `uk-scrollspy` attribute which takes the following options.

 Typically, classes from the [Animation component](animation.md) are used together with the Scrollspy component.